ariel-research/budget-survey/README.md

 ## Screen Text Locations
 To modify the text displayed on each screen of the application, here's a guide to which files contain the text for each screen:

-1. **Index Page (Introduction and Consent)**
+1. **Translations**
+   - File: `application/translations.py`
+   - Contains all translatable text in both Hebrew and English
+   - Includes both user interface text and error messages
+   - Organized in sections: "messages" for errors, "survey" for UI text

+2. **Templates**
+   - All templates use translation keys instead of hardcoded text
+   - Hebrew is the default language
+   - Templates automatically handle RTL/LTR based on selected language
+   - Files:
-   - File: `application/templates/index.html`
+     - `application/templates/index.html`
-   - This file contains the introductory text on the first page of the survey.
-2. **Create Vector Page (Ideal Budget Input)**
-   - File: `application/templates/create_vector.html`
+     - `application/templates/create_vector.html`
-   - This file includes the text and instructions for users to input their ideal budget allocation.
-3. **Survey Page (Budget Comparison)**
-   - File: `application/templates/survey.html`
+     - `application/templates/survey.html`
-   - Contains the text for the main survey page where users compare pairs of budget allocations.
-4. **Thank You Page**
-   - File: `application/templates/thank_you.html`
+     - `application/templates/thank_you.html`
-   - Includes the text shown on the completion page after the survey is finished.
-5. **Error Page**
-   - File: `application/templates/error.html`
+     - `application/templates/error.html`
-   - Contains text displayed when an error occurs during the survey process.

-Note: Some dynamic error messages are defined in:
+Note: Dynamic content (survey name, subjects) is loaded from the database in the appropriate language based on user preference.

+## Language Support
+The application supports both Hebrew (default) and English interfaces:

+### Features
-- `application/messages.py`: Contains error messages used throughout the application.
+- Full Hebrew and English support throughout the application

-**Important**: The survey name and subjects are dynamically loaded from the `surveys` table in the database.
-These are not hardcoded in any template file but are retrieved and displayed based on the current survey ID.
+- Automatic RTL support for Hebrew
+- Language switcher in the interface
+- Language preference persistence
+- Fallback to Hebrew when translations are missing

 ## Database
-The application uses a MySQL database.
+The application uses a MySQL database with multilingual support.
 Here's the schema:

 ![Database Schema](docs/db_schema_diagram.png)